openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/2_lexical.rst

     frontend_status: Done

 White spaces are lexical input elements that separate tokens from one another.
-Whitespaces never occur within a token.
 White spaces include the following:

 - Space (U+0020),